-Thinking beyond “send only” learning will put your association above the rest.
-We often design continuing education environments with a limited and pragmatic strategy that requires members to try to unpackage and “learn” the material on their own.
+Thinking beyond “send only” learning will put your business above the rest.
+We often design continuing education environments with a limited and pragmatic strategy that requires employees to try to unpackage and “learn” the material on their own.
 It forces the learner into an inefficient and less-than-pleasant learning experience.

-Thinking about our learners empathetically helps us design learning environments that are effective sources of information and that also increase the knowledge connections and personal growth of association members.
+Thinking about our learners empathetically helps us design learning environments that are effective sources of information and that also increase the knowledge connections and personal growth of your people.

-Top Learning Management Systems adopt a mobile-friendly LMS that is designed with empathy to offer unique appeal to members and meet their needs in a way other programs cannot.
+Top Learning Management Systems (LMSs) adopt a mobile-friendly environment designed with empathy to offer unique appeal to employees and meet their needs in a way other programs cannot.
 Start by focusing on the present and future contexts in which your members already process or acquire knowledge.

 Understanding the mobility of your learner population, their ownership and use of different mobile devices, and how they use their devices for accessing information is vital to designing empathetic learning products.
-Learning products that engage your members in their own time, place and way of learning.
+Learning products that engage your employees in their own time, place, and way of learning.
 It removes the barrier of them reaching you.